-The Smithsonian Libraries is pleased to offer the Kathryn Turner Diversity and Technology Internship for the summer of 2017.
-This full-time, 10-12 week program allows a student with a background in computer science to sharpen his/her skills and gain real world experience in the largest museum library system in the world.
+The Kathryn Turner Diversity and Technology Internship is a full-time, 8-week program that allows a student enrolled in a Historically Black College or University with a background in computer science to sharpen skills and gain real-world experience in the largest museum library system in the world.

 The ideal intern will be a junior or senior undergraduate computer science or information systems major with classroom experience in programming, databases, and operating systems.
 The student should be enrolled in, or have recently graduated from, a Historically Black College or University.